International Language Programs is excited to offer a new service opportunity in Europe; come volunteer in Poland!

 At this time we do not have housing for married volunteers in Poland.
 If you'd like to volunteer with your spouse, check out our programs right next door in Ukraine and Russia and we also send married couples to China!
 Did you know there's a 2 for 1 discount for married couples in China?

 Where will we live?

-Female volunteers will live together in an apartment.
-Currently 1 male volunteer per semester would live with a host family.
+All volunteers will be living with their own host families!
+You can read a bit more about what to expect about host families here.
 Housing and meals are included as part of your ILP program fee.